 For example, your debt to income ratio is determined by dividing your total amount of debt by your total monthly income.
 Let's say that you have $2,000 in monthly bills, and earn about $6,000 each month in income.
 Dividing the $2,000 by $6,000 gives you a 33% debt to income ratio.
 This is just as important a number as your credit score to lenders, and it can also help you see what kind of loan you can really afford.

-Another thing to utilize is the mortgage calculator.
+Another thing to utilize is the first time home buyer mortgage calculator.
 This will help you understand just what to expect in overall monthly costs from your loan by determining monthly payment amounts.
 There are three factors that come into play here:

 Combining these three pieces of information is all it takes to determine how much your mortgage will cost you on a monthly basis as well as over the course of its lifecycle.